-In connection with the private placement of common shares completed on July 20, 2021, the Corporation issued an aggregate of 76,923 broker warrants (the "Broker Warrants"), each of which is exercisable to acquire one common share of the Corporation at any time up to January 20, 2023 at an exercise price of CAD\$3.90.
-As at December 31, 2021, there were 76,923 Broker Warrants outstanding.
+In connection with the private placement of common shares completed on July 20, 2021, the Corporation issued an aggregate of 76,923 broker warrants (the "Broker Warrants"), each of which is exercisable to acquire one common share of the Corporation at any time up to January 20, 2023 at an exercise price of C\$3.90.
+As at December 31, 2022, there were 76,923 Broker Warrants outstanding.
+The Broker Warrants that were outstanding as at December 31, 2022 have since expired unexercised.